-A director may give his or her proxy to another director to represent him or her at a Board meeting.
+A director may give his or her proxy to another director to represent him or her at a Board of Directors meeting.

 Minutes are prepared and copies and excerpts of deliberations are issued and certified as defined by law.
+The Meeting Secretary is authorized to certify the copies and excerpts of General Meeting minutes.